honeydipper/honeydipper/docs/workflow.md

 ### Mapping Parameters

 Most workflows expect certain context variables to be available in order to function, for example, you may need to specify which DB to backup or restore using a `DB` context variable when invoking a backup/restore workflow.
-When a slash command is defined, a `parameters` context variable is made available as a string that can be accessed through `$ctx.parameters` using path interpolation or `{{ .ctx.parameters }}` in go templates.
+When a slash command is defined, a `parameters` context variable is made available as a string that can be accessed through `$ctx.parameters` using path interpolation or <!-- {% raw %} -->`{{ .ctx.parameters }}`<!-- {% endraw %} --> in go templates.
 We can use the `_slashcommands` context to transform the `parameters` context variable into the actual variables the workflow requires.

 For an simple example,
 ```yaml